nf-osi/jobs/calculate_related_studies/README.md

-## Update Portal Tables
+## Calculate Related Studies

-This is a scheduled job that updates (augments and syncs annotations) for portal tables.
+This is a scheduled job that calculates related studies for each study in NF Portal Studies.

 ### Secrets and env vars